 Over time, this prolonged activation can disrupt sleep, digestion, immunity, and emotional balance, all of which contribute to burnout.

-For healthy ideas for dealing with work stress, read our article “5 Tips: How to Deal with Stress At Work.”
+For healthy ideas for dealing with work stress, we suggest our article “5 Tips: How to Deal with Stress At Work.”

 How to Help Someone with Burnout: Building a Supportive Sisterhood